SMU-UDH/UDH-Resources/README.md

 ## [Fire Safety Regulations](/Residence-Hall-fire-safety.pdf)
 Please head to [here](/Residence-Hall-fire-safety.pdf) to read the fire safety regulation of your respective hall.
 Keep in mind that Smith and Moore/Daniel do have different regulations because of kitchens.

-## Facilities Issues?

-If it is not an emergency, please go to [this website](https://smu-isd.webtma.net/request_form_single.html) for room temperature issues and [this website](https://smu-isd.webtma.net/request_form_hot.html) for other requests.

-If there is an facilities emergency (e.g. power outage, leaking water), please call +1-214-768-7000 and let one of the RAs know.
-If it is an emergency that warrants the response of the fire department or SMUPD, please call +1-214-768-3333 **IMMEDIATELY**.

 ## Moore Hall Protocols